lernest/cat-genetics/README.md

 ```

 ## Run project using docker compose
-There is currently a bug which requires `npm i` to be run in each directory before docker-compose will work.

 ```
-cd ui
-npm i
-cd ../server
-npm i
-cd ..
 docker-compose up
 ```
 The UI will be available at localhost/8080.
 The API listens on port 3000.